Imaihama-Kaigan Station: History

 Imaihama-Kaigan Station was opened on December 10, 1961, initially as a temporary stop only open during the summer months due to its proximity to nearby swimming beaches.
 It became a permanent station on March 1, 1969.
 A new station building was completed in July 2006.

 Passenger statistics

-In fiscal 2017, the station was used by an average of 132 passengers daily (boarding passengers only).
+In fiscal 2017, the station was used by an average of 132 passengers daily.
+As of 2020, this number has gone down to 86 passengers per day.